openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the coordiantes of the ofRectangle's center.
+Get the coordiantes of the ofRectangle's center as glm::vec3.

-Warning: The z-component of the returned ofPoint will always be 0.
+Warning: The z component of the returned glm::vec3 will always be 0.

-Returns: The coordinates of the center of the rectangle (z = 0).
+Returns: The x and y coordinates of the center of the rectangle (z = 0).

 _description: _